spotinst/help/src/docs/tools-and-provisioning/ci-cd/jenkins.md

 <img src="/tools-and-provisioning/_media/Jenkins_5.png" />

+That's all!
+From now on, the Jenkins controller will automatically launch new instances with the Spot plugin and terminate them according to your configuration.

-## Configuration Notes
+## Important Configuration Notes

-- As noted in Step 4, Jenkins must be restarted after installing the Spot plugin.
+- Jenkins must be restarted after installing the Spot plugin.
 - The connection between the Jenkins' agents and Master is vital, make sure that this connection is working properly.
 - Executors per instance- By default, the number of executors per agent (the number of parallel jobs that a node can run) is based in the number of vCpu of the instance.
 You can override this configuration by setting the Instance type weight.
 For each instance type that you define in the Elastigroup, add the desired number of executors.

-That's all!
-From now on, the Jenkins Master will automatically launch new instances through the Spot API, and will terminate them as they get unused.